genforce/freecontrol/README.md

 ```

 **Sample Semantic Bases**
-- We provide two example file under the [scripts](scripts) folder as an example of how to compute target semantic bases.
+- We provide three sample scripts in the [scripts](scripts) folder (one for each base model) to showcase how to compute target semantic bases.
-- You can also download from [google drive](https://drive.google.com/file/d/1o1BcIBANukeJ2pCG064-eNH9hbQoB24Z/view?usp=sharing) to use our pre-computed bases.
-- After downloading the file, you can put it under the [dataset](dataset) folder and use the gradio demo.
+- You may also download pre-computed bases from [google drive](https://drive.google.com/file/d/1o1BcIBANukeJ2pCG064-eNH9hbQoB24Z/view?usp=sharing).
+Put them in the [dataset](dataset) folder and launch the gradio demo.

 **Gradio demo**
-- We provide the user interface for testing out method.
-Ruuning the following commend to start the demo.
+- We provide a graphical user interface (GUI) for users to try out FreeControl.
+Run the following command to start the demo.
 ```python
 python gradio_app.py
 ```

 ## Galley:
-We are building a gallery generated with FreeControl.
-You are wellcomed to share your generated images with us.
+We are building a gallery of images generated with FreeControl.
+You are welcome to share your generated images with us.
 ## Contact
 [Sicheng Mo](https://sichengmo.github.io/) (smo3@cs.ucla.edu)